 No acclimation period is required for any species.

 The PI should take into consideration the stress-induced variable in the research outcomes.
-For requirements for other unidentified non-rodent species, please contact the Center for Comparative Medicine Attending Veterinarian.
+For requirements for other unidentified species, please contact the Center for Comparative Medicine Attending Veterinarian.